 - Pull Request Blueprint : With predefined rules, any changes that need to be made in the code base can be viewed by everyone involved in the project.
 This document also ensures constituency in coding style, format and approach.

 - Guide : This document is a pile of most requested and technical questions answered so that processes from pushing, committing and pulling changes to accessing a simple web page are all documented and can help if anyone requires it.

 - README file: This is an integral piece of documentation containing links and information on how to make change to a library in the most optimized and safe way possible.
 This is usually shown on the main GitHub repo page and treated as a landing page hence should be carefully designed in terms of content.

 - Change Log Document : All information regarding releases, build changes are included in this document.
 Developers especially can and should take advantage of this as it helps them keep track of all changes and proceed to make modifications in the code base accordingly.

 This was a quick primer on testing open source components based on serving clients all sizes from independent developers to enterprises here at Sofy.
 Would love to hear your thoughts and suggestions as well on how you are testing open source components testing at your organization.
-And as always, do reach out to us if you need any help with your QA strategy.
+And as always, do connect with a Sofy rep if you need any help with your QA strategy.